Your money-making expert. Financial journalist, TV and radio personality.

-One of the best things about being a student is snagging freebies for little or no effort, until you’ve got a deskful of pens and more stress balls than you could ever use – oh, and a steady stream of pizza if you’re lucky.
+One of the best things about being a student is snagging freebies with little or no effort.
+That’s until you’ve got a desk full of pens and more stress balls than you could ever use.
+Oh, and a steady stream of pizza if you’re lucky!

 But have you ever looked past the plastic cereal bowl or free coffee, to see who handed it to you?